Board of Trustees Members

 As an Architect with experience both abroad and in New Zealand I am passionate about providing the best possible built environment for children to learn and play.
 I would be very pleased to be able to contribute specialist skills towards the schools property assets and future developments.

-Hi I’m Lacey, mum to 3 boys, Kohen 10, Meyer 7, and Paxton 3.
-Our family has been a part of the Montessori Unit at Berhampore for 4 years now, and our youngest has just started at Montessori preschool in Kingston.
+Hi I’m Lacey, mum to 3 boys, Kohen 10 (year 6), Meyer 8 (year 4), and Paxton 3 (preschool).
+Our family has been a part of the Montessori Unit at Berhampore for 5 years now, and our youngest is at Montessori preschool in Kingston.
 My husband, Justin, and I are from the States, but we have lived in Wellington for 15 years, most recently in Brooklyn.
 We love being a part of Berhampore School and value all the ways that the community pushes and shapes what it means to educate.
-You may have seen Justin at school as well helping coach the Berhampore School basketball team.
 Professionally I have my Master’s in Education and I am a CliftonStrengths coach who works with individuals and teams in professional development.

-My name is Sam Green and I have two energetic boys, Seb and Teddy, who attend Berhampore School.
-I also have a daughter Gabriella, but she is a couple years away from starting school.
-I have been an accountant, in some shape or form, for almost 16 years and enjoy applying some of the skills learnt in my profession to my role as trustee on the Berhampore School Board – a position I have held since July 2020.
+My name is Sam Green and we have Teddy in Hihi 4 at Berhampore.
+I have been an accountant, in some shape or form, for almost 16 years and enjoy applying some of the skills learnt in my profession to my role on the Berhampore School Board – a position I have held since July 2020.
 I joined the board with a passion to see some planning and action put in place to create new play spaces for our tamariki and we are making progress on the board’s masterplan – a framework for the indoor and outdoor spaces we want at our future school.
 I have benefited greatly from the insights into the inner workings of Berhampore school, and have admiration for the incredible job our management and teaching team do for our tamariki each day.